jeci-sarl/libreoffice-online-repo/Readme.md

 LibreOffice Edit Online Alfresco Repository AMP module (V1)
 ========

+This is a fork of  [LibreOffice Edit Online Alfresco](https://github.com/magenta-aps/alfresco-repo-libreoffice-online-module) ade by Magenta.
+We add some functionatities for our customer

+---

 This is an Alfresco Repository AMP module that adds WOPI host capabilities to Alfresco.<br/>
 It does not implement the full WOPI protocol, merely the following endpoint interfaces:
 - [ ] CheckFileInfo